 12:00 Officially the end of the reception on visa issues.
 The queue is not broken up.

-12:30 It's our turn, we're the last ones.
-Unpleasant, as it seems to us, the uncle declares that our questionnaire is not filled out as it should be - we printed it out on two different sheets, but we need it in the form of an A3 book!
-Questionnaire forms are available on the first floor - why did he keep silent about this earlier!
-Well, there is not a word about it on the site!
-Well, that’s all – they’ll wrap it up, it’s already time for lunch, the guard walks nervously and tries to explain to us in broken English that it was necessary to immediately fill it normally, and they don’t care that we are coming from Kotor for the third time, that we have work to do, etc. .d. and so on.
-Suddenly, at first glance, an unpleasant uncle-officer gives us empty "correct" forms and allows us to fill them out!
-In general, all the documents were in order, we filled out new questionnaires, paid 35 euros each - we come for passports next Tuesday, exactly in a week!
+12:30 It's our turn, and we're the last ones.
+A seemingly unpleasant man claims we filled out the form incorrectly, claiming we printed it out on two separate sheets of paper, and it should be an A3 booklet!
+Forms are available on the ground floor of –.
+Why didn't he mention this before?
+And not a word about it on the website either!
+Well, – will wrap things up, he's already time for lunch.
+The guard is nervously pacing around, trying to explain to us in broken English that we should have filled it out properly the first time, and they don't care that this is our third time coming from Kotor, that our work is on hold, etc., etc. Suddenly, this seemingly unpleasant officer hands us blank, "correct" forms and allows us to fill them out!
+In short, all the documents turned out to be in order, we filled out new forms, paid 35 euros each to –, and are coming back for our passports next Tuesday, exactly one week from now!

 13:00 Rejoicing and rejoicing, we leave the consulate!